Chapter 11: Health and Safety

 - UC and the 4-H YDP are committed to proactively protecting members from child abuse and/or neglect and ensuring their safety while participating in 4-H YDP activities.

-- In order to help 4-H YDP staff and adult volunteers recognize and report child abuse, the Child Safety Information for Adult Volunteers and Abuse Risk Management for Volunteers training have been developed.
+- In order to help 4-H YDP staff and adult volunteers recognize and report child abuse, the Abuse Risk Management for Volunteers training have been developed.

 - These following policies are designed primarily to protect members; however, they also serve to protect adult volunteers and 4-H YDP staff from false accusations of abuse.